Dr.Colleen Koch with

 In 2000, Dr. Colleen went back to the University of Illinois and completed the Executive Veterinary Program.
-In 2000, she joined the team at Lincoln Land Animal Clinic and the equine practice was merged with Lincoln Land.
-It was a wonderful thing as it allowed her to continue working with both small animals and horses.
+In addition she joined the team at Lincoln Land Animal Clinic and the equine practice was merged with Lincoln Land.
+The merge allowed her to continue working with both small animals and horses.

 She graduated with distinction from the Karen Pryor Clicker Training Academy in 2010.

 Dr.Colleen is a very strong proponent of education of both people and pets.
 She frequently gives talks and demonstrations to many different organizations all over the country, veterinary clinics, as well as children from pre-school to college age and beyond.
 She is confident that educating people is the key to humane and responsible pet ownership.
 Education results in pets living longer and healthier lives, as well as reducing the numbers of animals that are euthanized every year.